 The easiest way to enjoy Savannah’s galleries is to browse them by yourself, but organised art walks are another way to experience Savannah’s art scene.

-Two walks currently run: the four-times-yearly Art March Parade & Festival which is oriented more toward the Starland District and Victorian District galleries and cafés; and the Second Saturday Art Walk, which tours Savannah’s downtown galleries once per month.
+Two events currently run: the quarterly Art March Parade & Festival, centered on a different neighborhood each time; and the Second Saturday Art Walk, which tours Savannah’s downtown galleries once per month.
 Registration is required for the Saturday event; both are free to attend.

 An additional art- and community-focused event in the Starland District is held on the first Friday of every month.
 More details